moding-il/bizdoc.core/README.md

 ### Form

 Forms are the core of BizDoc.
-A _form_ object has three parts:
+A _form_ object consists of three parts:

-* A data model, representing form structure.
+* A data model, representing form structure
-* Backing class, drived from FormBase, responsible for managing events in form lifetime.
+* Backing class, derived from FormBase, responsible for managing form lifetime
-* An Angular component, responsible for displaying data and responding to user interaction.
+* And an Angular component, displaying data and responding to user interaction.

 #### Declare data model